-Porch is an industry-leader for handyman apps, with an excellent platform that includes moving assistance, painting, electrical, lawn care, furniture assembly and everything in between.
+Porch is an industry-leader for handyman apps, with an excellent platform that includes moving assistance, painting, electrical, lawn care, furniture assembly, and other part-time local services.

 What’s great about this app is it’s provider-driven.
-Pros, as they’re called on Porch, can set exact specifications for what type of jobs they want, and how frequently they want to buy and receive leads.
+Pros, as they’re called on Porch, can set exact specifications for what type of jobs they want, and how frequently they want to buy and receive leads in the online marketplace.

 This app also incentivizes quality for their pros.
 They offer a “Vetted Pros” program that includes a 5 percent discount on leads when purchased on demand.
 Vetted Pros also receive automatic lead credits when they meet the outreach requirements, yet don’t connect with homeowners.

 Whether users want to find a wedding planner or a welder, chances are they’ll find them on Thumbtack.
 This app features 1,100 different service categories across a wide range of industries and covers all 50 states.